EtienneChollet/EtienneChollet/README.md

 I'm a biochemist by training, and software engineer by trade!

-# 🚀 Skills & Tools
+# 🚀 Technical Skills & Subjects

 My background has equipped me with the following skills!: